Save Extra Cost & Increase Your ROI Buy Now

 Disadvantages Of Spiral Method

-• Too much dependency on experts: How much the project will be successful depends on the risk analysis and experience of the expert developer.
+• Too much dependency on experts: The spiral method is expert-dependent.
+How much the project will be successful depends on the risk analysis and experience of the expert developers.

 • Poor time management: Spiral models have an unknown number of phases; therefore, it is complicated to track the software project deadline.